Want to know which Hyundai Kona years excel and which fall short?

 Kona’s standard package?
 It’s packed with cutting-edge safety gear and a user-friendly infotainment system that’ll make tech lovers smile.

-Here’s a concise overview of Kona generations since its debut:
+Here’s a concise overview of Kona generations since its launch:

 Generation | Years |